Are you worried finances will be a barrier to adoption? Please don't give up.

 Promise Child Fund.
 This fund was established to help unite children with permanent families by reducing fees for certain children in WACAP's Family Finders program.
 These children may be waiting because they are older, or have medical concerns, or are members of a sibling group.
 (Please note that WACAP cannot guarantee the placement of any child with a specific family.)
 Learn more about the types of children this fund helps find families for.

-List of Grants and Loans for Adoption: Contact our Family Finders team for a list of organizations that offer grants and loans to help with your adoption.
-Resources4Adoption is another organization that offers tools to help families find financing for their WACAP adoption.
+Lists of Grants and Loans for Adoption: Contact our Family Finders team for a list of organizations that offer grants and loans to help with your adoption.
+Resources4Adoption and Binti.com are other organizations that offer links and tools to help families find financing for their WACAP adoption.

 Federal and state tax breaks and reimbursement programs, such as the following, can help families bring children into loving homes: